Persecution of pagans in the late Roman Empire: Ban on sacrifices

 Scott Bradbury, professor of classical languages, writes that Constantine's policies toward pagans are "ambiguous and elusive" and that "no aspect has been more controversial than the claim he banned blood sacrifices".
 Bradbury says the sources on this are contradictory, quoting Eusebius who says he did, and Libanius, a historian contemporary to Constantine, who says he did not, that it was Constantius II who did so instead.
 According to historian R. Malcolm Errington, in Book 2 of Eusebius' De vita Constantini, chapter 44, Eusebius explicitly states that Constantine wrote a new law "appointing mainly Christian governors and also a law forbidding any remaining pagan officials from sacrificing in their official capacity".

 Other significant evidence fails to support Eusebius' claim of an end to sacrifice.
 Constantine, in his Letter to the Eastern Provincials, never mentions any law against sacrifices.
 Archaeologist Luke Lavan writes that blood sacrifice was already declining in popularity by the time of Constantine, just as construction of new temples was also declining, but that this seems to have little to do with anti-paganism.
 Drake has written that Constantine personally abhorred sacrifice and removed the obligation to participate in them from the list of duties for imperial officials, but evidence of an actual sweeping ban on sacrifice is slight, while evidence of its continued practice is great.

 All records of anti-pagan legislation by Constantine are found in the Life of Constantine, written by Eusebius as a kind of eulogy after Constantine's death.
 It is not a history so much as a panegyric praising Constantine.
 The laws as they are stated in the Life of Constantine often do not correspond, "closely, or at all", to the text of the Codes themselves.
 Eusebius gives these laws a "strongly Christian interpretation by selective quotation or other means".
 This has led many to question the veracity of his record.

-While most scholars agree it is likely Constantine did institute the first laws against sacrifice, leading to its end by the 350's, paganism itself did not end when public sacrifice did.
+While most scholars agree it is likely Constantine did institute the first laws against sacrifice, leading to its end by the 350s, paganism itself did not end when public sacrifice did.
 Brown explains that polytheists were accustomed to offering prayers to the gods in many ways and places that did not include sacrifice, that pollution was only associated with sacrifice, and that the ban on sacrifice had fixed boundaries and limits.
 Paganism thus remained widespread into the early fifth century continuing in parts of the empire into the seventh and beyond.